 When do Disney Lunar New Year marketplace kiosks open?
 Lunar New Year marketplace kiosks open daily at 10:30 or 11 am, depending on park hours during the event.

-2019 is the Year of the Pig.
-In Chinese culture, pigs symbolize wealth.
-There are twelve animals in the Chinese Zodiac, based on a 12 year cycle and each year corresponds with an animal (rat, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, rooster, dog and pig) and calculated based on the Lunar calendar.
+There are twelve animals in the Chinese Zodiac, based on a 12 year cycle and each year corresponds with an animal (rat/mouse, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, rooster, dog and pig) and calculated based on the Lunar calendar.
 “It is believed that the years represented by the animals affect the characters of people in the same way like the western astrology signs.”

 My Chinese Zodiac is Year of the Dog, which was celebrated in 2018.
 Find out more about the Chinese Zodiac here.

 Disney Lunar New Year Wishes